Power BI security whitepaper

 Each Power BI deployment consists of two clusters – a Web Front End (WFE) cluster, and a Back-End cluster.
 These two clusters are shown in the following image, and provide the backdrop for the rest of this article.

 Power BI uses Azure Active Directory (AAD) for account authentication and management.
 Power BI also uses the Azure Traffic Manager (ATM) to direct user traffic to the nearest datacenter, determined by the DNS record of the client attempting to connect, for the authentication process and to download static content and files.
-Power BI uses the geographically closest WFE to efficiently distribute the necessary static content and files to users, with the exception of custom visuals which are delivered using the Azure Content Delivery Network (CDN).
+Power BI uses the geographically closest WFE to efficiently distribute the necessary static content and files to users, with the exception of Power BI visuals which are delivered using the Azure Content Delivery Network (CDN).

 The WFE Cluster